Biodegradable Shrink Wrap: The Future of Site Containment?

 Why End of Life Reality Matters on Construction Sites

-Shrink wrap is exposed to:
+Construction sites are high-loss environments.
+Shrink wrap is often exposed to:

 Wind